qianz0/kampungconnect/README.md

 **Backend:**

 - Node.js with Express.js framework
-- PostgreSQL database (local and AWS RDS)
+- PostgreSQL database
 - JWT for authentication tokens
 - Passport.js for OIDC integration
+- RabbitMQ for message queuing
-- 6 specialized microservices
+- 7 specialized microservices

 **Infrastructure:**

+- Kubernetes for container orchestration
-- Docker & Docker Compose
+- Docker for containerization
-- AWS RDS PostgreSQL integration
-- CORS-enabled microservices
-- Secure database management tools

-**Development & Database Tools:**

-- Local PostgreSQL database viewer
+- PostgreSQL for data persistence
-- AWS RDS database viewer
-- Automated database synchronization
-- Connection testing utilities
-- Data comparison tools
+- RabbitMQ for async messaging
+- OpenTelemetry for distributed tracing

+**Observability:**

+- Prometheus for metrics collection
+- Grafana for visualization dashboards
+- Tempo for distributed tracing
+- OpenTelemetry Collector for trace aggregation

 ## 🚀 Quick Start

 ### Prerequisites

+- Kubernetes cluster (minikube, Docker Desktop, or cloud provider)
+- kubectl configured and connected to your cluster
-- Docker and Docker Compose installed
+- Docker installed for building images
 - An OIDC provider account (Google/Azure AD)
-- Basic knowledge of environment variables
+- Basic knowledge of Kubernetes and environment variables

 ### 1. Clone the Repository